fenago/rabbitmq-jupyterlab/Lab_7_learning.md

 You can see now that the performance drops more than twice (roughly about 21,000 messages per second) with acknowledgments from the consumer, which is a significant performance hit.
-Let\'s also make messages persistent before running the performance measurement:
+Let's also make messages persistent before running the performance measurement: